-While boosting speech by using passthrough audio is a great idea in theory, it doesn’t work nearly as well in practice.
-The issue is that the Olive Pro’s processing doesn’t effectively address feedback and background noise.
+While boosting speech by using passthrough audio is a great idea in theory, it doesn’t work nearly as well in practice—something we also experience with the Jabra Enhance Plus hearable.
+The issue here is that the Olive Pro’s processing doesn’t effectively address feedback and background noise.
 What’s more, the earbuds aren’t actually inconspicuous, and the battery life is atrocious in comparison to true hearing aids.

 The Olive Pro can boost and emphasize voices, but it’s most effective in a quiet environment.
 You’ll have to invest some time to find the ideal EQ settings for your needs.
 We can’t recommend the Olive Pro for people with hearing loss that affects speech recognition, but for everyone else, it might help you keep the volume down.

 What should you get instead of the Olive Pro?